 Access to all records, documents and correspondence relating to any financial or other relevant transactions, including documents of a confidential nature

-Access at all reasonable times to any land or property owned or leased by the host LHB
+Access at all reasonable times to any land or property owned or leased by the Host Body.

 Access at all reasonable times to JCC members and the JCCT

-The production of any cash, stores or other property of the host LHB under a JCC member or a member of the JCCT’s control, and
+The production of any cash, stores or other property of the Host Body under a JCC member or a member of the JCCT’s control, and

 Explanations concerning any matter under investigation.